dmkelly/davekelly.me/content/blog/react-components/index.md

 ## Example

-Let's try out this approach with an example.
-Consider a Dropdown component: It contains a target that users can click to expand and show a list of clickable options in the menu.
+For example, consider a Dropdown component: It contains a target that users can click to expand and show a list of clickable options in the menu.

 Consider the more granular functionalities that make up this component: